Augustocrbarbosa/cloudwalk-quake-game-log/README.md

 Project Challenge to calculate player deaths and means of death by reading Quake 3 Arena log.

-*"Anyone can write code that the computer understands.
-Good programmers write code that humans understand." -Martin Fowler*
+> *"Anyone can write code that the computer understands.
+Good programmers write code that humans understand."*
+> *-- Martin Fowler*
 ## Steps

 Clone the project